Upstream#

 via the configuration API.

-The file is read at Angie start or configuration reload.state
+The file is read at Angie startup or configuration reload.state

 block,